Categories of Fractions Revisited: Introduction

-Section~\ref{sectionlocalization} is mainly included for completeness; there, the concept of localization of a category is introduced and compared to taking a quotient category.
-Section~\ref{catsoffractions} then gives a detailed account of the category of fraction axioms and their consequences; in particular, all proofs are presented in full.
-Section~\ref{sectionweakening} goes on to study a weakening of the category of fraction axioms which was originally introduced by Higson in~\cite{Hig} in the context of bivariant $K$-theory of $C^*$-algebras.
+In section~\ref{sectionlocalization}, the concept of localization of a category is introduced and compared to taking a quotient category.
+Section~\ref{catsoffractions} then gives a detailed account of the category of fraction axioms and their consequences; in particular, all proofs are presented in complete detail.
+Section~\ref{sectionweakening} goes on to study a weakening of the category of fraction axioms which was originally introduced by Higson~\cite{Hig} in the context of bivariant $K$-theory of $C^*$-algebras.
 It is shown that this weakening is equivalent to the usual set of axioms.
-This result is the only possibly new result of the present work.
+This is the only new result of the present work.
 Finally, section~\ref{sectionadditive} shows that a category of fractions is additive in case the original category is additive.